-How to make a perceptual map in PowerPoint
+How to Make a Perceptual Map in PowerPoint

-Some students still prefer, or feel comfortable, in making their perceptual maps in PowerPoint.
+Some students and marketers still prefer, or feel comfortable, in making their perceptual maps in PowerPoint.
 Although not as precise and as easy as using the free Excel perceptual map generator available on this website, it is still an effective approach, particularly for college assignments and reports.

 There are two approaches to making a perceptual map with PowerPoint, these are:

-Free Perceptual Map Template for PowerPoint
+Option 1 = Using the FREE Perceptual Map Template for PowerPoint

 This is the easiest approach of your two choices.
 Simply click the following link to download the PowerPoint slide that contains the perceptual map template – which should look like the following PowerPoint slide.